 The main challenge is that sometimes we can’t see the player who does the serve (he’s behind the camera).
 So the model should work well enough for both visible and hidden serves.

 What we tried on Create ML

 Our first assumption was that ActionClassifier from createML should resolve our problem.
-We were inspired by some tutorials of using it.
-Just for the brief overview you can check this video from the official page.
+We were inspired by some tutorials on using it.
+Just for a brief overview, you can check this video from the official page.

-In short, the Action Classifier takes a window of sets of body keypoints (usually 19) as an input and provides a class of action as an output.
-The window size is usually up to the developer, but for our problem we take window size equals to 30 frames (about 1 second duration).
+In short, the Action Classifier takes a window of sets of body key points (usually 19) as an input and provides a class of action as an output.
+The window size is usually up to the developer, but we take a window size equal to 30 frames (about 1-second duration) for our problem.

-During the experiments, we faced the issue that Action Classifier works perfect with situations when only one person is present on the screen.
-We didn’t find a good way to work with multi person action classification using Apple’s MLActionClassifier that’s why our research in this field was not successful.
+During the experiments, we faced the issue that Action Classifier works perfectly with situations when only one person is present on the screen.
+We didn’t find a good way to work with multi-person action classification using Apple’s MLActionClassifier that’s why our research in this field was not successful.

 Our second approach was to use another tool from createML – ImageClassifier.
-As mentioned earlier, we had a dataset with visible and invisible serves and that’s why we decided to try event classification instead of action classification.
+As mentioned earlier, we had a dataset with visible and invisible serves, so we decided to try event classification instead of action classification.
 In other words, we planned to classify images according to the positions of all players.
-In case of serve it’s not difficult – all players except one stand near the net and try to hide serve from the opponents.
+In the case of serve it’s not difficult – all players except one stand near the net and try to hide serve from the opponents.
 The opposing team also has a strong pattern – all of the players are static and prepare to receive the ball.

 it’s really easy to train an Image Classification model in CreateML – you don’t need to write any lines of code.
 The algorithm is the following: